Shuswap Neighbourhood Small Grants

 Examples: Community Gardens, Neighbourhood Plant a Tree project.

-- Our eligibility criteria need to be designed to ensure that Inspiring Communities Grants support a diverse range of community-focused projects.
+- Eligibility criteria is designed to ensure that Neighbourhood Small Grants support a diverse range of community-focused projects.

-- Main applicants can apply for one Inspiring Communities Grants project per year, and only within their community.
+- Main applicants can apply for one Neighbourhood Small Grants project per year, and only within their community.
 Co-applicants can only be used on two applications.

 - Projects must be free, accessible and welcoming to all.
 Organizers may not charge entrance fees, request donations, or fundraise for other projects and/or organizations during the event.